Dr. Ariana Spina

 Keri graduated from Algonquin College’s Vet Tech program after doing her field placement with the Greenboro Veterinary Clinic.
 She was hired as a technician assistant/technician in training and has successfully become a registered veterinary technician and is actively developing her skill sets.
 She happily shares her home with two dogs, Charlie and Shadow.

-Cassidy is a new graduate of the Algonquin College’s Veterinary Assistant Program and came to work with us after completing her course.
+Cassidy is a graduate of the Algonquin College’s Veterinary Assistant Program and came to work with us after completing her course.
 She is always excited and interested in every animal that comes to our care and has been passionate about animal health since she was little.
-Her favorite thing about the Veterinary Medicine Field is being able to make the pet’s experiences friendly and fun, and putting a smile on our client’s faces.
+Her favorite thing about Veterinary Medicine is being able to make the pet’s experiences friendly and fun, and putting a smile on our client’s faces.

 When she has spare time Cassidy loves to be baking, camping or curled up on the couch watching television with her husband Derek and his daughter.
-The 3 of them live with their guinea pig, Dwight and would love to adopt more furry family members into their home.
+The 3 of them live with their cat, Monster or Moe-Moe for short!